HawaiianSpy/blipvert/README.md

 Stage inStage0;

-pstage_in(&inStage0, 0, thread_count, width, height, rgbBufPtr, in_stride, false, nullptr);
+pstage_in(&inStage0, 0, thread_count, width, height, inBufPtr, in_stride, false, nullptr);

 Stage outStage0;

-pstage_out(&outStage0, 0, thread_count, width, height, yuvBufPtr, out_stride, false, nullptr);
+pstage_out(&outStage0, 0, thread_count, width, height, outBufPtr, out_stride, false, nullptr);

 ### // In-out stages for the second slice.

 Stage inStage1;

-pstage_in(&inStage1, 1, thread_count, width, height, rgbBufPtr, in_stride, false, nullptr);
+pstage_in(&inStage1, 1, thread_count, width, height, inBufPtr, in_stride, false, nullptr);

 Stage outStage1;

-pstage_out(&outStage1, 1, thread_count, width, height, yuvBufPtr, out_stride, false, nullptr);
+pstage_out(&outStage1, 1, thread_count, width, height, outBufPtr, out_stride, false, nullptr);

 ### // Transform the bitmap one slice at a time.

-Normally these would be placed in seperate worker threads.
+### // This line of code goes into the executable for worker thread 1.
 encodeTransPtr(&inStage0, &outStage0);

+### // This line of code goes into the executable for worker thread 2.
 encodeTransPtr(&inStage1, &outStage1);